dchikitsa-health/dChikitsaBot/README.md

 - Step 3.
 Choose or type the /newbot command and send it.

 - Step 4.
 Choose a name for your bot — your subscribers will see it in the conversation.
 And choose a username for your bot — the bot can be found by its username in searches.
-The username must be unique and end with the word “bot.”
+Username must be unique and end with the word “bot.”

+- Step 5.
 After you choose a suitable name for your bot — the bot is created.

+- Step 6.
 Copy Telegram Authorization Token into the [application.properties](https://github.com/dchikitsa-health/dChikitsaTelegramBot/blob/main/src/main/resources/application.properties) file.